Contact Bruce

 meditate in a group on a daily basis.’

-- Inequality.
 Inequality is at a record high on Earth.
-Inequality in a capitalist system =
+Inequality in a capitalist

 discontent, as few actually become wealthy = a police state or